 Table of Contents

 Whole life insurance policies generally offer a cash value that grows over time.
 But some policies, known as dividend-paying whole life insurance, also offer the potential for payouts, depending on certain factors.
-Such funds can potentially help accelerate cash-value growth or secure a higher death benefit.
 But how does this work — and how might it work for you?

 Dividend-paying whole life is life insurance that may pay dividends if your insurance company performs well financially.
 These policies are sometimes referred to as "participating," because customers can participate (to a limited degree) in the success of an insurance provider.
 A traditional policy, conversely, is sometimes called "non-participating," as the provider's performance does not influence the policy's cash value.

 With dividend-paying whole life, insurers may pay dividends based on the policy's amount of insurance in force.
-The more coverage your policy has in force, the more you could potentially receive in dividends.
-There's no guarantee you'll receive dividends from one of these policies — they're an additional, optional payment from the insurer.
+Dividends are an optional payment from the insurer.

 Unlike other types of dividends (such as from investment products), you generally don't have to pay income tax on dividends from a participating whole life policy.
 The IRS typically treats those payments as a return of unused premiums.
 That said, depending on how you take withdrawals, you could eventually owe taxes if you receive more than your total payments into a life insurance policy.